Miss Indiana's Outstanding Teen

-The Miss Indiana's Teen competition is the pageant that selects the representative for the U.S. state of Indiana in the Miss America's Teen pageant.

-Kayla Patterson of Farmland was crowned Miss Indiana's Outstanding Teen on June 18, 2022 at the Zionsville Performing Arts Center in Zionsville, Indiana.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+The Miss Indiana's Teen competition is the pageant that selects the representative for the U.S. state of Indiana in the Miss America's Teen pageant.Keegan Connor of Westfield was crowned Miss Indiana's Outstanding Teen on June 17, 2022, at the Zionsville Performing Arts Center in Zionsville, Indiana.
+She will compete for the title of Miss America's Teen 2024 in January 2024.

-In January of 2023, the official name of the pageant was changed from Miss Indiana’s Outstanding Teen, to Miss Indiana’s Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Indiana's Outstanding Teen, to Miss Indiana's Teen, in accordance with the national pageant.

 Results summary

 The following is a visual summary of the past results of Miss Indiana's Outstanding Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.